heitorfoschiani/AuthManagementAPI/README.md

 2. Confirm that tables were created in the database.

-3. Access the Swagger documentation at http://127.0.0.1:5001/auth-management
+3. Access the swagger documentation at http://127.0.0.1:5001/auth-management

 4. Create the first user in the application by making a request:
     ```